Gaucho: European immigration; fencing the pampa

 Once political stability was achieved the results were dramatic.
 From around 1875 a flood of immigrants altered the country's ethnic composition.
 In 1914, 40% of Argentina's residents were foreign-born.
-Today, Italian surnames are more common than Spanish.

 Barbed wire, cheap from 1876, fenced the pampa "and thus eliminated the need for gaucho cowboys".
 Gauchos were forced off the land, drifting into rural towns to look for work, though a few were retained as peon labourers.
 Cunninghame Graham, after whom a Buenos Aires street is named, and who had lived as a gaucho in the 1870s, returned in 1914 to "his first love, Argentina" and found it had greatly changed.
 "Progress, which he constantly lambasted, had rendered the gaucho virtually extinct".

 Wote S. Samuel Trifilo (1964): "The gaucho of today working on the pampas of Argentina is no more a real gaucho than is our own present-day cowboy the cowboy of the Wild West; both have gone forever."

 Two-thirds of Uruguay lies south of the Río Negro, and this part was fenced most intensively in the decade 1870-1880.
 The gaucho was marginalised and was frequently driven to live in pueblos de ratas (rural slums, literally rat towns).

 North of the Río Negro mobile gauchos survived rather longer.
 A Scottish anthropologist in the central region (1882) saw many of them as unsettled.
 European immigration to the countryside was smaller.
 The central government failed to consolidate its power over the countryside, and gaucho-manned armies continued to defy it until 1904.
 The turbulent gaucho leaders e.g. the Saravias had connections with the cattlemen over the Brazilian border, where there was much less European immigration; Wire fences did not become common in the borderland until the close of the 19th century.

 The revolutionary battles in Brazil ended by 1930 under the dictatorship of Getúlio Vargas, who disarmed the private gaúcho armies and prohibited the carrying of guns in public.